greg-raven/Uncommon-Sense/_posts/2018-05-30-if-you-see-something-say-something.md

 ---
-title: 'If you see something, say something'
+title: "If you see something, say something"
 layout: post
 categories:
 - citizenship